geosolutions-it/MapStoreExtension/README.md

 # Template project to create MapStore extensions

 This repository is a template where to start to create [MapStore Extensions](https://mapstore.readthedocs.io/en/latest/developer-guide/extensions/).

-It is basically a MapStore project you can run to test your extension and it contains an initial extension you can customize to create your own.
+It is basically a customized MapStore project that allows to run, test and build a sample extension.
+You can copy this repository and modify the sample extension to developing your own one.

 ## Quick Start